 Not Expecting The Unexpected

 As you know, miscellaneous fees are bound to slip through the cracks.
 From venue clean-up fees to last minute extension of DJ hours, there are a lot of expenses that can pop up last minute.
 This is where a safety net comes into play.
 We suggest that our couples keep a little extra cash on the side in case they need it to tie up loose ends as it gets closer to their wedding date.
 You should too!
 Whether costs are $5 or $30, the charges add up.
 So, start that side fund by putting at least 5% of your wedding budget away for these miscellaneous items upfront.
 You want enough to cover all those smaller charges that seem to get lost over time.

 Another great thing to do is to ask about additional charges in your vendor meetings.
 What additional fees are they going to be tacking on that you don’t know about yet?
 Are there damage fees, storage fees, etc?
 If you ask the questions, you’ll get the answers and be able to eliminate confusion on your end plus be in a better position budget wise.

 Tracking Expenses?
 Whoops!

-Ladies, setting the budget is one thing, but managing it a whole different beast!
+Friends, setting the budget is one thing, but managing it is an entire separate beast!
 It can be very difficult to track item after item.
-We are only human right?
-You not only have to track the cost itself, but the time in which payments are due.
-Reminders are your new bestie (aside from me of course!).
-It’s easy to lose sight of what is due versus what you already paid.
+You’re only human.
+Be sure to track the cost itself and the time in which payments are due.
+Reminders are your new bestie (aside from us of course!).
+It’s ea sy to lose sight of what is due versus what you already paid.
 If you chose not to track your expenses, you’re only hurting yourself in the end.
-This will lead into overwhelm which is a very tough state to escape once apparent.
+This will lead into overwhelm which is a very tough state to escape.

 So, do you have any programs you like to use?
 Is a basic excel file your thing?
 Whatever it might be, you’ll want to keep it handy at all times.
 You can download the program app on your phone or a notebook.
 In this, you’ll keep document deposits, final payments, etc.